 A system may identify a first document associated with a geographic location within a geographical area and identify a second document associated with a geographic location outside the geographical area.
 The system may also assign a first score to the first document based on a first scoring function and assign a second score to the second document based on a second scoring function.

 The first patent filing I mentioned was submitted to the US Patent and Trademark Office in December 2004.
-This newer one on location prominence was filed May 2005.
+This newer one on location prominence was filed in May 2005.
 So it could indicate a change in the way that Google thought about the order of sites listed on the local search page.
 We’re told in an early section of the patent filing, the Description of Related Art (a section that usually explains what issues a patent filing is intended to address), the following:

 When scoring the results, a local search engine may identify a location within the geographical area.
 This identified location may be associated with the location of the city hall, downtown, or a geographic center of the area.
 The local search engine identifies all business listings and/or web pages within a predetermined radius of the identified location.
 The local search engine may then identify those business listings and/or web pages that match the search query.
 The identified business listings and/or web pages are assigned scores according to their distance from the identified location and ranked based on their scores.
 If the user does not live near the identified location or is not interested in business listings and/or web pages near the identified location, the search results are not meaningful to the user.

 So the idea behind this new patent application looks to be to provide results in an order that may more meaningfully reflect a relationship with a specific area instead of a distance from an arbitrary center point.